BLUE HORIZON, BOOK 4

 Pockets signed off on the paperwork only a few hours ago, certain that everything would function as it should.
 Garnet was impressed with his coordination of the entire process and even offered him a job on her ship.
 Fortunately for me, Pockets declined, saying he was right where he wanted to be.
 Gina’s earlier infatuation with Justy has now become a joke between both crews, so after Pockets turned down Garnet’s earnest job offer, Gina made the same offer to our little koala.
 Justy was embarrassed, but this time he went along with the gag long enough to let her act as if she were going to carry him away in her arms back to her ship.

 Garnet was appreciative of our work, and despite my initial misgivings, everything seemed to turn out okay.
-The purpose of their landing in Casperverah was originally to check it out as a possible location to ferry tourists into, but after the incident with the ants, she and Gina have agreed that the place was better left to the ants.
+The purpose of their landing in Casperverah was originally to check it out as a possible location to ferry tourists into, but after the incident with the caves and an unstable ground surface, she and Gina have agreed that the place was better left to the ants.
 Their damaged engine has been left behind, a warning to others who might want to land there.

 Merlin and Samantha have known one another for many years and it’s about time those two got together permanently.
 I am looking forward to seeing what Sam has prepared for the event, and I am excited about seeing two of my best friends becoming lifemates.